alkeshattal/guides/src/pages/javascript/angularjs-interview-questions/index.md

 Question: Explain ng-repeat directive.
 Answer: The ng-repeat directive is the most used and very useful AngularJS Directive feature.
 It iterates over a collection of items and creates DOM elements.
 It constantly monitors the source of data to re-render a template in response to change.

+Question: What is the difference between ng-if and ng-show/hide?
+Answer: ng-if will generate the dom element only if the condition is true , otherwise it will not create or destroy the created one. ng-show/hide will always generate the dom element, but it will change css property based on the evaluation of the condition.